hanowell/uwsoc533a/docs/06_population-projection.md

 ### Characteristics of the cohort component method {.unnumbered}

-* Population processes modeled in discrete time
+* Population processes are modeled in discrete time
 * Vital rates modeled as varying by age and sex
 * Projection period usually has same length as age intervals to make the discrete math easier (e.g., one-year projection periods... one-year age groups!)
 * Subgroups defined by age, sex, and whatever other discrete variables along which vital statistics are allowed to vary